SOFIE-project/Provisioning-and-Discovery/README.md

 ## Open Issues

-The component, in the current state there is no major bug or missing functionality.
+There are no major bugs or missing functionalities.

 ## Future Work

-The component satisfy SOFIE project requirements and there is no plan to extend functionalities.
+The component satisfies SOFIE project requirements and there is no plan to extend functionalities.

 ## Release  Note